-The 1-ms long H- macro-pulses must be chopped at the revolution frequency of the accumulator ring into minipulses of 645 ns duration with 300 ns gaps.
+The 1-ms long H macro-pulses must be chopped at the revolution frequency of the accumulator ring into minipulses of 645 ns duration with 300 ns gaps.
 Beam chopping is performed by two separate chopper systems located in the LEBT and MEBT.
 The last lens in the LEBT is split into four quadrants to allow electrostatic chopping using the RFQ entrance flange as a chopper target.
-The LEBT chopper removes most of the beam charge during the mini-pulse gaps, and the traveling-wave MEBT chopper further cleans the gap to a level of 10-4 and reduces the rise and fall time of the mini-pulse to 10 ns [3].
-A chopper controller provides different patterns of chopped beam: "regular chopping", "single minipulse", "every n-th mini-pulse", "blanking-off", current ramp up and down.
-The LEBT chopper demonstrated specified rise and fall time of < 50ns and beam in gap extinction of < 1 % for nominal chopper pattern only.
-We discovered significant current leakage in the blanking off mode, which is used to cut off the ion source start up transient, create single mini-pulse and decimate minipulses in "every n-th mini-pulse" mode.
-This current leakage does not increase beam in gap in the ring but makes injecting single turn difficult thus complicating beam measurements in the ring.
-Partially chopped beam could also be responsible for losses in the linac.
-A single mini-pulse produced by the LEBT chopper alone is shown in Fig. 1 (top), parasitic pulses are observed before and after the mini-pulse.
-To suppress parasitic pulses we plan to increase the chopping voltage in the next generation of chopper high voltage power supply.
-We demonstrated that the MEBT chopper also helps in removing parasitic pulses as shown in Fig. 1 (bottom) but it was not ready for routine operation during the last run.
+The LEBT chopper removes most of the beam charge during the mini-pulse gaps, and the traveling-wave MEBT chopper further cleans the gap to a level of 104 and reduces the rise and fall time of the mini-pulse to 10 ns [3].
+A chopper controller provides different patterns of chopped beam: "regular chopping", "single minipulse", "every n-th mini-pulse", "blanking-off", and current ramp up and down.
+The LEBT chopper demonstrated specified rise and fall time of < 50 ns and beam in gap extinction of < 1 % for nominal chopper pattern only.
+We discovered significant current leakage in the blanking off mode, which is used to cut off the ion source start up transient, create single mini-pulses and decimate mini-pulses in "every n-th mini-pulse" mode.
+This current leakage does not increase beam in gap in the ring but makes injecting a single turn difficult thus complicating beam measurements in the ring.
+A single mini-pulse produced by the LEBT chopper alone is shown in Fig. 1 (top), where parasitic pulses are observed before and after the mini-pulse.
+To suppress parasitic pulses we plan to increase the chopping voltage in the next generation of the chopper high voltage power supply.
+We demonstrated that the MEBT chopper also helps in removing parasitic pulses as shown in Fig. 1 (bottom).
+Currently the MEBT chopper is not used in routine operation due to problems with the deflector not holding its rated voltage.
+The problem is being investigated.

-Figure 1.
-Single 700 ns mini-pulse.
+Figure 1: Single 700 ns mini-pulse.
 Top: produced by the LEBT chopper alone, parasitic pulses observed before and after the pulse.
 Bottom: MEBT chopper is on, parasitic pulses suppressed.